Your Agency Guide to YouTube Success Metrics: 13 KPIs to Track 🔍

 In this resource, I’ll teach you all about:

-- 13 KPIs for YouTube that you should be measuring in your marketing campaigns.
+- 13 KPIs for YouTube that your agency should be measuring in marketing campaigns.

 - How to overcome time constraints and ROI tracking deficiencies by outsourcing to AutoGrow.